Live From EuropeSaturday, July 4

 „Kontext verliert vor Gericht: Der Preis des Quellenschutzes Die Wochenzeitung „Kontext hat einen Rechtsstreit wegen einer Investigativrecherche endgültig verloren.
 Was der Journalismus daraus lernen kann. mehr...

-taz.de · about 3 hours ago
+taz.de · 20 days ago

 Egy kutatás megmutatta, hogy valójában mikor roppant össze a Fidesz Nem 2026-ban és nem is a kegyelmi botrány kirobbanásakor.